automata-network/multiprover-avs-operator-setup/holesky/README.md

 - `key path of operator's ECDSA key` : the path to the operator’s ECDSA key, for example, `~/.eigenlayer/operator_keys/operator.ecdsa.key.json`.

-The following logs confirm that you opt-out from the Multi-Prover AVS successfully:
+The following logs confirm that you opted-out from the Multi-Prover AVS successfully:

 ```bash
 Enter the password for /root/.eigenlayer/operator_keys/eigenda.ecdsa.key.json: ************************